apburton84/apburton84.github.io/_posts/2025-05-01-build-dosexe.md

 ## Running the program

-To run the program, copy the `hello.exe` file to a FreeDOS system and run it from the command line.
+To run the program, simply run it from the command line.
 You should see the message "Hello, World!" printed to the console.

 ## Conclusion